Healthplan Spain

 • Valid for at least 12 months

-• No deductibles or co-payments — policies must be “sin copagos”
+• No deductibles or co-payments (the policy must be “sin copagos”)

-• Equal to or better than Spanish public healthcare
+• Equal to or better than public system coverage

-• Offered by an insurer operating in Spain
+• Issued by a recognised insurer in Spain

 The Convenio Especial: A Back-Up Option for Long-Term Residents

-If you’ve been legally resident in Spain for over 12 months but don’t qualify for public healthcare or have a private plan, you may be able to sign up for the Convenio Especial.
+If you’ve lived legally in Spain for more than 12 months and don’t qualify for public healthcare or have no private plan, you may join the Convenio Especial.

 • €60/month for people under 65